orlagh-sweeney/we-ride-cycling-club/README.md

 The website was developed in Gitpod.
 It was then commited and pushed to GitHub.
 The finished site was then deployed to GitHub pages using the following steps:
 1. Open GitHub and click on the We Ride Cycling Club repository.
-2. Once inside the repsitory, locate and click on the settings tab.
+2. Once inside the repository, locate and click on the Settings tab.
-3. On the left handside under the 'Code and automation' section, click on Pages.
+3. On the left handside, under the 'Code and automation' section, click on Pages.
 4. In the Branch section, locate the dropdown menu and change it from None to Main.
 5. Click save.
 The page will refresh with a link to your website.